The foundations of spectral computations via the Solvability Complexity Index hierarchy: Main Results

 In particular, the routine \texttt{SpecGap} in Appendix \ref{append_pseudo} realises the sharp $\Sigma^A_2$ inclusions.
 Moreover,

 and \texttt{SpecClass} in Appendix \ref{append_pseudo} realises the sharp $\Pi^A_2$ inclusions.

 \end{theorem}

-\begin{remark}[Diagonal vs. full matrix] It is worth noting that Theorem \ref{class_thdfjlwdjfkl} shows that there is no difference in the classification of the spectral gap problem between the set of diagonal matrices and the collection of full matrices. \end{remark}
+\begin{remark}[Diagonal vs. full matrix] Theorem \ref{class_thdfjlwdjfkl} shows that there is no difference in the classification of the spectral gap problem between the set of diagonal matrices and the collection of full matrices. \end{remark}